Stonehenge: Setting and access

-When Stonehenge was first opened to the public it was possible to walk among and even climb on the stones, but the stones were roped off in 1977 as a result of serious erosion.
+When Stonehenge was first opened to the public, it was possible to walk among and even climb on the stones, but they were roped off in 1977 due to serious erosion.
 Visitors are no longer permitted to touch the stones but are able to walk around the monument from a short distance away.
 English Heritage does, however, permit access during the summer and winter solstice, and the spring and autumn equinox.
 Additionally, visitors can make special bookings to access the stones throughout the year.
-Local residents are still entitled to free admission to Stonehenge because of an agreement concerning the moving of a right of way.
+Approximately 30,000 local residents are entitled to free admission to Stonehenge under an agreement made in 1921.

+As motorised traffic increased, the setting of the monument began to be affected by the proximity of the two roads – on the north side the A344 to Shrewton and Devizes which passed within three metres of the Heel Stone, and to the south the A303, a trunk route connecting London with Devon and Cornwall.
+In 1979, the Department of the Environment proposed moving visitor facilities into the dip of Stonehenge Bottom.
+In 1985, a commission set up by English Heritage recommended closing the A344 and building a visitor centre on Army land north of the monument to replace the "woefully inadequate" facilities and cater for an expected 1 million visitors per year.

-The access situation and the proximity of the two roads have drawn widespread criticism, highlighted by a 2006 National Geographic survey.
+The access situation and the proximity of the two roads continued to draw criticism, highlighted by a 2006 National Geographic survey.
 In the survey of conditions at 94 leading World Heritage Sites, 400 conservation and tourism experts ranked Stonehenge 75th in the list of destinations, declaring it to be "in moderate trouble".

-As motorised traffic increased, the setting of the monument began to be affected by the proximity of the two roads on either side—the A344 to Shrewton on the north side, and the A303 to Winterbourne Stoke to the south.
-Plans to upgrade the A303 and close the A344 to restore the vista from the stones have been considered since the monument became a World Heritage Site.
-However, the controversy surrounding expensive re-routing of the roads has led to the scheme being cancelled on multiple occasions.
-On 6 December 2007, it was announced that extensive plans to build Stonehenge road tunnel under the landscape and create a permanent visitors' centre had been cancelled.
+The controversy surrounding re-routing of the roads led to the scheme being cancelled on multiple occasions.
+In December 2007, the government announced that plans to build a Stonehenge road tunnel under the landscape and create a permanent visitors' centre had been cancelled on cost grounds.

-On 13 May 2009, the government gave approval for a £25 million scheme to create a smaller visitors' centre and close the A344, although this was dependent on funding and local authority planning consent.
-On 20 January 2010 Wiltshire Council granted planning permission for a centre 1.5 mi to the west and English Heritage confirmed that funds to build it would be available, supported by a £10m grant from the Heritage Lottery Fund.
-On 23 June 2013 the A344 was closed to begin the work of removing the section of road and replacing it with grass.
-The centre, designed by Denton Corker Marshall, opened to the public on 18 December 2013.
+In 2009, the government gave approval for a £25 million scheme to create a smaller visitors' centre and close the A344, although this was dependent on funding and local authority planning consent.
+In 2010, Wiltshire Council granted planning permission for a centre 1.5 mi to the west, and English Heritage confirmed that funds to build it would be available, supported by a £10m grant from the Heritage Lottery Fund.
+In June 2013, the A344 was closed to begin the work of removing the section of road and replacing it with grass.
+The centre, designed by Denton Corker Marshall, opened to the public in December 2013.